FAQs for "Adding a New Inspection"

 21. How do I manage batch numbers and quantities during an inspection?

-• Batch numbers and quantities can be managed by entering them in the relevant fields during the inspection process.
-This allows for accurate tracking and inventory management
+A: Enter batch numbers and quantities in the relevant fields during the inspection for accurate tracking and inventory management.

 22. How do I edit the bill of materials during an inspection?